Holy (Terror) Bowl I

 As Sacramento’s oldest educational institution, Christian Brothers enjoys a rich tradition.
 During the ‘60s when I played there, we all had fathers and uncles who’d played in classic matches against Sacramento High and McClatchy High.
 Coming into this first “Holy Bowl,” Christian Brothers had earned a respect that Jesuit could only hope to foster in the future (Since then they have earned it in spades).

 Both schools staged a great hoopla during gala week, including rallies and speeches before the inaugural Holy Bowl.
 The thing I remember most about that week was a phone call from my girlfriend, Barbara, a cheerleader from St. Francis High.
 She’d come down with a serious virus that kept her out of school and wasn’t sure she could attend the game.
-Barbara asked me to come over to her house on Thursday to wish me luck.
+Barbara asked me to come over to her house the night before to wish me luck.

 “Luck has little to do with winning,” I replied with the bravado of a young man on his journey to becoming a gridiron warrior.